What is the Community Volunteering Project in Jamaica all about?

 - Airport: scheduled pickup and dropoff from Norman Manley International Airport – Kingston Airport

-- On the Ground Transportation: Airport transfers, connection from Ocho Rios to Kingston and to/from projects included
+- On the Ground Transportation: Drop off and Pickup to/from projects included

 - Access to personal online Kaya Community account including: